Norway Big player on the shelf

 Nova – advantages thanks to technology

-The oil and gas reservoir was called Skarfjell when it was discovered in 2012 and was later given the name Nova.
-Besides Maria and Dvalin, Nova is another field in Norway that Wintershall Dea discovered and developed as operator.
-Nova came on stream in the summer of 2022.
-With Nova, the company is strengthening its position as an expert in subsea developments: The reservoir is connected to the nearby Gjøa platform via a subsea tieback.
-That saves resources and money, extends the economic lifetime of the Gjøa infrastructure, and unlocks future tie-in opportunities.
-As Gjøa is powered via hydropower from the Norwegian mainland, Nova is a low carbon-intensity field and contributes to Wintershall Dea’s emission reduction performance.
+The oil and gas reservoir Nova was discovered in 2012 and has been developed by Wintershall Dea, all the way from discovery to production.
+Nova came on stream in the summer of 2022, strengthening Wintershall Dea’s position as an expert in subsea developments.
+As a tieback to the nearby Gjøa platform, the field utilises existing resources, extends the economic lifetime of the Gjøa infrastructure, and unlocks future tie-in opportunities.
+And since Gjøa is powered via hydropower from the Norwegian mainland, Nova is a low carbon-intensity field and contributes to Wintershall Dea’s emission reduction performance.

 Video